hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 create a new folder and set it to be the output location for rest of the files.
 These files are not used anywhere, so you can freely delete them.

+After each update to the files, Less.app will recompile the edited file, but it won't recompile all files.
+In order to update the style.css which Plone is using, Compile All button must be clicked after editing any file.

+Note: Less.app will report some variable undefined errors, but that is normal, as it can't find the variables that are defined in other files.
+In the end, all variables and code are included in style.less, and it is crucial that this file successfully compile.

 Structure of less folder
 ------------------------